 Study Social and Political Sciences

 Dream of making a real difference in the world by influencing public policy?
-Whether your passion is climate change, human rights, Indigenous rights or something else entirely, the Bachelor of Communication (Social and Political Sciences) will help you develop the skills to become a catalyst of change and leave your mark on the world.
+Whether your passion is climate change, human rights, Indigenous rights or something else entirely, the Bachelor of Communication in Social and Political Sciences will help you develop the skills to become a catalyst of change and leave your mark on the world.

-You’ll discover contemporary social issues and learn how effective communication, research, advocacy and analysis can help promote better outcomes for all.
+You’ll discover contemporary social issues and learn how effective communication, research, analysis and advocacy can help promote better outcomes for all.
 With a practical focus, you'll get the chance to work with experienced practitioners and develop the hands-on, industry-ready skills you need to launch a rewarding future and make a real, positive impact on the world of tomorrow.

 EXPLORE